AungMyoKyaw/aungmyokyaw.github.io/docs/exam-prep/certified-kubernetes-administrator.md

 :::info 🏫 Coursera Courses & Specializations

-- **Exam Prep CKA: Certified Kubernetes Administrator (LearnKartS):** A Coursera course specifically designed to cover the CKA exam curriculum topic by topic.
+- **Exam Prep CKA: Certified Kubernetes Administrator (Whizlabs Instructor):** A Coursera course specifically designed to cover the CKA exam curriculum topic by topic.
 - **Introduction to Containers w/ Docker, Kubernetes & OpenShift (IBM):** Great for understanding the foundational technologies that Kubernetes is built upon and interacts with.
 - **Architecting with Google Kubernetes Engine (Google Cloud):** Focused on Google Cloud's implementation, but covers core Kubernetes architecture and principles in great depth.
   :::